Aux Sync Jack Flash Mods - Complete Listing Bottom of Page

 - S/H Discount of $5 for each additional unit in same order

-(***) Why You Want This Flash Mod:
+AB(***) Why You Want This Flash Mod:

 Off Camera Use When Mod is Done: Flash can be mounted on a stand, and triggered using the cable plugged into a Pocket Wizard, FreeXwire, or MicroSync receiver!
 (No extra adapters to keep track of or come loose) Without having this mod done, a hot shoe (F) to mini plug is needed as a connection adapter.